ScriptyShake/Inverse-Kinematics-Blog/index.md

 }
 ```

-Now we put it all together in the Solver:
+Now we put it all together in the Solver following the pseudocode:

 ```cpp
 bool bee::FabrikIk::FABRIKSolve(const Transform& target, int leg_index)